-- 1. Behaviorism,
+- Behaviorism,

-- 2. Gestalt,
+- Gestalt,

-- 3. Hormic
+- Hormic

-- 4. psychoanalysis,
+- psychoanalysis,

-1.6.1 Behaviorism:
+1.3.1 Behaviourism

-Behaviorism arose as a result of the controversy between structuralism and functionalism.
+Behaviourism arose as a result of the controversy between structuralism and functionalism.
 Its chief proponent was J.B.Watson.
 He disagreed with both the structuralism and functionalism.
 According to Watson, it is useless to study elements of consciousness of effects on the different parts of the body because it does not help in the understanding of human nature.

-For him, explanations of 'why' wee unnecessary; 'how' was the all important factor.
-We can understand human nature by the study of one's physical activities, gestures and behavior.
-The subject-matter of psychology according to behaviorists is human and animal activity, which can be observed and measured in an objective way.
+For him, explanations of 'why' wee unnecessary; 'how' was the all important factor

+.
+We can understand human nature by the study of one's physical activities, gestures and behaviour.

+The subject-matter of psychology according to behaviourists is human and animal activity, which can be observed and measured in an objective way.
 The purpose of psychology is to discover ways and means of prediction and control of human and animal behaviour.

 Consciousness, if at all it exists, is not the subject for scientific study.
 The unit of behaviour should be reflexes or stimulus response connections.

-One's behavior is composed of stimulus response bond, which can be successfully analyses by objective and scientific methods.
-Therefore the chief method of psychology is observation of behavior.
+One's behaviour is composed of stimulus response bond, which can be successfully analysed by objective and scientific methods.

+Therefore the chief method of psychology is observation of behaviour.

 Watson was an extreme environmentalist.
-For him, environment is much more important than heredity in the determination of behavior.
+For him, environment is much more important than heredity in the determination of behaviour.

 Contribution to Education

-1.It has greatly contributed to the psychology of learning and motivation.

-2. It has given a new methodology of teaching viz., the programmed learning.

-3. It lays great importance to environment and its influence on the growth and development of the individual.

-4. It emphasized the role of the school, community and the society in general and the teachers and parents in particular in providing proper environment for the proper development of the children.

-5. The teachers should provide appropriate situations, wherein the children interact with the other objects in the environment and acquire the various skills, habits, attitudes and values.
+- It has greatly contributed to the psychology of learning and motivation. - It has given a new methodology of teaching viz., the programmed learning. - It lays great importance to environment and its influence on the growth and development of the individual. - It emphasised the role of the school, community and the society in general and the teachers and parents in particular in providing proper environment for the proper development of the children. - The teachers should provide appropriate situations, wherein the children interact with the other objects in the environment and acquire the various skills, habits, attitudes and values.

-1.6.2 Gestalt psychology:
+1.3.2 Gestalt psychology